FTAsr/KEX/Keyword Extraction/README.md

 1) Make sure you have pre-trained Google News word2vec file.
 If not, download it from https://github.com/3Top/word2vec-api
 2) Make sure you have the following packages installed: Numpy, Scipy, NLTK, and Gensim.

-To have a simple run, use this below execution method.dsssssssssss
+To have a simple run, use this below execution method.
-  >>> python KEX

-  .py clouds.txt 1
+    >>> python KEX.py clouds.txt 1

 This returns the keywords from the document about clouds.